cabinetoffice/national-leadership-centre-website/pages/network.md

   - nav
 ---

-We are creating a network that connects people from across every sector and region.
+The National Leadership Centre is creating a network that connects people from across every sector and region.
 This will include:

-* Chief Executive Officers (CEOs) in the National Health Service, including Ambulance Trusts
+* Chief Executive Officers (CEOs) in the National Health Service, including NHS Trusts, Ambulance Trusts, and Clinical Commissioning Groups
 * University Vice-Chancellors
 * Heads of large Further Education Colleges and Academy Chains
 * Local Authority CEOs